 Connect with the people you know first

 Upload your email list.
 You’ll get a list of the people on your list who are also on LinkedIn.
-You can check all and then LinkedIn will send them an invitation.
+You can check all, and then LinkedIn will send them an invitation.
 You can’t personalize it, but this saves time and grows your network quickly.

 This is a simple feature that will solve a headache.
 I love it.
-I keep getting connection invitations from people outside of the U.S. and others who I really don’t feel comfortable connecting with.
+I keep getting connection invitations from people outside of the U.S. and others whom I really don’t feel comfortable connecting with.
 Plus, it gets annoying.
-I’ve got over 3600 connections and over 4000 followers.
+I’ve got over 3700 connections and over 4100 followers.

 Each time you look at your network, LinkedIn will bring up people they think you may know based on your connections and the companies you’ve worked at.
 If you do know them, by all means, connect with them.
 The bigger your network is, the more you’ll get out of LinkedIn.